jeffpar/pcjs.v1/README.md

 ---

 Welcome to [pcjs.org](http://www.pcjs.org/) and [PCjs](/docs/about/pcjs/), the first IBM PC simulation to run in your web browser without any plugins.
-It was added to the [JavaScript Machines](/docs/about/) project in Fall 2012.
+It was added to the [JavaScript Machines](/docs/about/) project in Fall 2012, and is now part of the [PCjs Project](https://github.com/jeffpar/pcjs) on [GitHub](https://github.com/).
 The project now includes:

 * [PCjs](/docs/about/pcjs/), a simulation of the original IBM PC (circa 1981)
 * [C1Pjs](/docs/c1pjs/), a simulation of the OSI Challenger 1P (circa 1978)